In Reports → System information a summary of key Zabbix server and system data is displayed.

 |If enabled, the failover delay is displayed.|

-System information will also display an error message if:
+System information will also display an error message in the following conditions:

 If high availability cluster is enabled, then another block of data is displayed with the status of each high availability node.